silentiumtempus/lencor_archive/README.md

 3. Check project folder permissions, it's implied that apache and composer are able to write in this directory, so perform needful **chmod** and **chown** operations if required.

-4. Update the **parameters.yml.dist** file replacing values with your enviroment configuration parameters.
+4. Update the **.env.dist** file replacing values with your enviroment configuration parameters.

 5. run "**composer install**" (in case of failure during cache:clear operation you may ignore it).